Noars/TetKole/README.md

 ## English

+This Github repository was created by https://github.com/Noars who is the author of the code and documentation.<br>
-This Github repository is under GNU license (see LICENSE file).<br>
+It is under GNU license (see LICENSE file).<br>
-Please look at this file before using this repository !
+Please look at this file before using this repository!.

 ### Used tools